vdesabou/kafka-docker-playground/docs/how-to-use.md

 ### 🔗 For Connectors

-By default, for each connector, the latest available version on [Confluent Hub](https://www.confluent.io/hub/) is used (the only 2 exceptions are for replicator and JDBC which are using same version as CP).
+By default, for each connector, the latest available version on [Confluent Hub](https://www.confluent.io/hub/) is used.

+The only 2 exceptions are:

+* replicator which is using same version as CP
+* JDBC which is using same version as CP (but only for CP version lower than 6.x)

 Each latest version used is specified on the [Connectors list](https://kafka-docker-playground.io/#/content?id=connectors).

 The playground has 3 different ways to use different connector version when running a connector test: